willjgriff/llm-honesty/readme.md

-# LLM honesty under pressure
+# LLM (Large Language Model) honesty under pressure

-**Do models deny true facts more often when the system prompt frames them as protecting a named organisation?**
+**Do models deny true facts more often when the system prompt applies pressure by framing them as protecting a named organisation?**

-This project is a small evaluation harness aimed at **AI safety**: how **truthfulness** interacts with **conflicting objectives** when the assistant is cast as protecting a named organisation.
-It measures **behavioural change under escalating “pressure”** in the system prompt.
-The setup uses simple Yes/No probes with Yes ground truth only; that keeps interpretation tractable but does not replace rigorous safety benchmarks.
+This project is a small **AI safety** evaluation exploring whether language models become less truthful when the system prompt frames them as protecting a named organisation.
+It tests how answers change under escalating organisational pressure, using simple Yes/No questions where the ground truth is known.

-**Why I’m interested:** I want a reproducible way to probe whether models **withhold or misrepresent** well-known facts when role framing pushes against straight answers—relevant to **deception**, **user reliance**, and **evaluating alignment** under social pressure.

-The same Yes/No questions are run across a **pressure ladder** (neutral → stronger org-aligned framing) and compared across models, with denial and refusal rates aggregated in CSVs and charts.
-If the model returns **No** on a Yes-ground-truth item, that is treated as **dishonest** for the metrics below.
-For planned extensions, see **Future work**.
+The same questions are run under neutral and pressured prompts across multiple models, and the results are aggregated into denial and refusal metrics.
+In this setup, a **No** answer to a Yes-ground-truth question is treated as a false denial, letting the project measure how often pressure shifts responses away from the neutral baseline.

 ---

 ## Results (representative run)

 The same items are queried under neutral and pressured system prompts; each chart summarises how answers shift with pressure and how that differs by model.
 Regenerated outputs live in `results/`; images embedded here are kept in `docs/images/` (copy after analysis with `--copy-readme-images` if you refresh them).

+**Key takeaway:** In this representative run, all evaluated models showed some increase in non-Yes responses under organisation-aligned pressure, though the magnitude and pattern differed by model.

 **Figure 1 — False denial and other/refusal rates by pressure level (per model)**